 Lowe’s, a giant home improvement retail company with more than 1,800 stores in the United States, recently settled a nationwide disability discrimination lawsuit for firing thousands of workers due to disability.

 The company was accused of engaging in a pattern of discrimination against its workers with disabilities when:

 - It fired workers and failed to provide reasonable accommodations for workers whose medical leaves of absence exceeded the company’s maximum leave policy

-- It fired workers who had a record of disability, were regarded as ‘disabled’, or were associated with a person with a disability.
+- It fired workers who had a record of a disability, were regarded as ‘disabled’ or were associated with a person with a disability.

 Details of Settlement

 As part of the settlement, the company is expected to implement corrective measures such as:

 - Revising illegal company policies on disabilities

 - Providing training for disability discrimination laws

 - Having a consultant to review and revise company policies

 - Recording all employee requests for accommodation and keep a log of accommodations granted